M. DANIEL ROUKEMA

 He has overseen several regulatory communications departments leading start-up and transformational change processes at provincial and national levels.
 Daniel is the principal architect behind the development of the Canadian Regulatory Guide, RegulatoryJobs.ca, and The Registrar magazine, and is currently developing a proprietary regulatory communications startup and operations toolkit.
 In 2016, Daniel received the Consumer Protection Award from the Council on Licensure, Enforcement and Regulation (CLEAR).

-Actively involved in community leadership, Daniel is a current member of the Board of Directors of the United Way Halton & Hamilton and the Board of Governors of King’s-Edgehill School in Nova Scotia.
-His governance experience also includes former positions on the Boards of Community Development Halton in Burlington and HMC Connections in Oakville.
+Actively involved in community leadership, Daniel is a past member of the Board of Directors of the United Way Halton & Hamilton and the Board of Governors of King’s-Edgehill School in Nova Scotia.
+His governance experience also includes former positions on the Boards of Community Development Halton and HMC Connections in Ontario.
 Before that, he served on the Boards of Big Brothers Big Sisters of Ottawa, the Social Planning Council of Ottawa, and Child Find Nova Scotia in Halifax, where he presided over the creation and launch of the province’s Amber Alert program.

 Daniel has a Bachelor of Arts degree in Political Science from Dalhousie University and pursued an M.S. in Community Economic Development at Southern New Hampshire University.
 He received a post-graduate certificate in European Union External Relations from l’Université Libre de Bruxelles in Belgium and an executive certificate in Digital Business Strategy from MIT.
 Daniel is expected to receive an MBA from the University of Cumbria in 2022.